 - If local applicants applied, why were they considered to be unsuitable for the position?

 - Are the work conditions set according to an enterprise agreement or other industrial instrument under the Fair Work Act, or a common law employment contract?

 - Is the skilled migrant being offered the same pay and conditions as any Australian permanent residents or citizens receive for doing the same job?

-Employers will need to provide evidence that the position requires a skilled migrant.
-They will need to include evidence that they tried to fill the position with a local worker but were unable to do so.
+Employers will need to provide evidence that the position requires a skilled migrant and they will need to include evidence that all attempts were made to fill the position with a local Tasmanian worker but were unable to do so.

 - All job positions for Regional Sponsored Migration Scheme (RSMS) must require a trade certificate, a diploma or a university degree.
 It must be at an ANZCO occupation skill level 1-3.
 Check the RSMS Direct Entry stream occupation list under the ‘Employers’ section.

 - The employer must demonstrate how they have tried and failed to employ a local person in the role.

 - The employer contract must be for a period of two years from the date of visa approval by Department of Home Affairs.

 - Staff must be paid at the appropriate industrial award of workplace agreement, with the relevant information specified in the contract.

 - The position must be full-time and the contract must include information on overtime and other entitlements.